dbt-labs/docs.getdbt.com/website/docs/sql-glossary/aggregate-functions/sql-min.md

     <title>Working with SQL MIN</title>
 </head>

-SQL MIN, MAX, SUM… the aggregate functions that you’ll live and die by as an analytics practitioner.
+SQL MIN, MAX, SUM…the aggregate functions that you’ll live and die by as an analytics practitioner.
 In this post, we’re going to unpack the SQL MIN function, how to use it, and why it's valuable in data work.

-To get into it, the MIN aggregate function allows you to compute the minimum value from a column or across a set of rows for a column.
+The MIN aggregate function allows you to compute the minimum value from a column or across a set of rows for a column.
 The results from the MIN function are useful for understanding the distribution of column values and determining the first timestamps of key events.

 ## How to use the MIN function in a query